ethereum/EIPs/EIPS/eip-x.md

  `Identities` can remove an `Associated Address` by producing a signed message indicating intent to disassociate itself from the `Identity`.
 Signatures are stored in the `Registry` to prevent replay attacks.

-- `Provider`: An Ethereum address (typically but not by definition a smart contract) authorized to add and remove `Associated Addresses`, `Providers`, and `Resolvers` from the `Identities` of users who have authorized the `Provider` to act on their behalf. `Providers` exist to facilitate end users adoption, and make it easy to manage identities.
+- `Provider`: An Ethereum address (typically but not by definition a smart contract) authorized to add and remove `Associated Addresses`, `Providers`, and `Resolvers` from the `Identities` of users who have authorized the `Provider` to act on their behalf. `Providers` exist to facilitate end user adoption, and make it easy to manage identities.

 - `Resolver`: A smart contract containing arbitrary information pertaining to users' `Identities`.
 A resolver may implement an identity standard, such as ERC 725, or may consist of a smart contract leveraging or declaring any identifying information about `Identities`.
 These could be simple attestation structures or more sophisticated financial dApps, social media dApps, etc.